-With PeaceCraft – Play to Change, !DROPS and U Move 4 Peace (UM4P) want to focus on the intercultural dialogue to sensitise schools, associations, and cultural organisations to the maximum.
-We do that by telling the stories of refugees through an interactive game and a participatory theatre performance.
+With PeaceCraft, !DROPS and U Move 4 Peace (UM4P) want to focus on the intercultural dialogue by bringing the stories of young refugees to schools, associations, and cultural organizations.
+We do this by means of an online game and an interactive play.

 Incubate: collecting stories